annefou/metos_python/_episodes/08-LargeFiles.md

 ---

 What we have seen so far is mostly valid when dealing with "small" datafiles.
 What we mean by small is whatever size your laptop can handle today within a
 "reasonable" time...
 In this lesson, our goal is to show you how introducing parallelism can speed up your data processing work.
+When dealing with very large files your laptop, or local servers are not sufficient and you would need to move your work to a national or European data computing infrastructure.
+This preliminary lesson aims at teaching you the key points towards the usage of larger facilities.
+However, we still use local compute resources i.e. your own laptop but we strongly encourage you to test and try on larger compute facilities.

+> ## Remark
+>
-By no means this lesson intends to make a review on existing possibilities with their strengths and drawbacks.
+> By no means this lesson intends to make a review on existing possibilities with their strengths and drawbacks.
+{: .callout}

-# Reading "large" netCDF-4 or HDF-5 files
+# Reading medium-size to large netCDF-4 or HDF-5 files

 We first need to generate a "larger" netCDF dataset; for this we will be using an existing file that we first copy: